Michael Massey Preview, Player Props: Royals vs. Mariners

 Michael Massey At The Plate

-- In 28.7% of his games this year, Massey has driven in at least one run.
-In 11 of those games (10.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Massey has had an RBI in 29 games this year (28.4%), including 11 multi-RBI outings (10.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.